27 Peaceful Things to Do in Vancouver in May (From a Local Who Skips the Crowds Too)

 - Website: Mount Pleasant Farmers Market

-17. Burnaby Artisan Farmers Market
+17. Burnaby Artisan Farmers Market No longer at this location

-- Schedule: Saturdays, 9:00 am to 2:00 pm, from May 3 to October 25, 2024.
+- Schedule: Saturdays, 9:00 am to 2:00 pm, May to October

 - Location: Burnaby City Hall, 4949 Canada Way, Burnaby, BC.